How to add a new type of plot or table in validphys

 Warning

-Please follow the Code development!
+Please follow the Contributing Guidelines!
 In particular, this means you should create a new branch of the code to make your edits on, then create a pull request, with reviewers, for merging into the master branch.
 This helps to avoid bugged actions being propagated.

 Locate the right place to put your plot/table.
 See the “places to look” above to find similar plots.